 - The working software is created in the late stages of the life cycle.

-From the above discussion of advantages and disadvantages of the waterfall model, it is very well clear that the waterfall model can be used in:
+From the above discussion of the advantages and disadvantages of the waterfall model, it is very well clear that the waterfall model can be used in:

 1. Projects in which the requirements are specified clearly and no changes in requirements take place throughout the process.
 This is the case of small projects such as defense projects where the requirements are clear from the beginning.